Design Technology and Engineering

 All Third Form pupils will take two out of the three creative subjects (Art; Design Technology & Engineering; and Food & Nutrition) offered in the Third Form and at GCSE.
 In the Third Form, pupils can opt for DTE where the course is split into numerous projects, based upon wood, metal, graphics, CAD and Engineering, all in preparation for and gaining experience for the GCSE options on offer.

-- CIE IGCSE Design Technology focuses on products made from unlimited materials and covers a very broad range of topics to interest all candidates.
+- CIE IGCSE Design Technology (Product Design) focuses on products made from unlimited materials and covers a very broad range of topics to interest all candidates.

 Both courses involve 50% controlled assessment practical project and 50% examination.

 Sixth Form – A Level optional subject

 Our AQA Product Design course attracts students from the two GCSE areas.
 Students manufacture three Design and Make projects which give them a chance to develop their creativity, understanding and practical skills while fulfilling all the requirements for the 50% coursework.
 The remaining 50% is from a single examination.